 Knife and fork

-Material and Medium: iron and steel, silver, ivory
+Material and Medium: nickel silver, white metal, gilt

 Department: Decorative Art

 This gilt nickel silver dessert knife and three tine fork were made by the Sheffield silversmiths Atkin Brothers, around 1870.
 The firm was founded by Henry Atkin and based at Truro Works.
 Henry Atkin first registered at Sheffield Assay Office in 1841 and used the mark 'HA'.
 He produced blades, handles and forks.
 In 1853 the firm became Atkin Brothers and expanded the goods they produced to include a large range of flatware, holloware and some cutlery.
 The firm were renowned for producing goods of exceptional quality.
 In 1958 the flatware business was sold to C J Vander and the holloware business to Adie Brothers of Birmingham.